Orpheus McAdoo: Touring minstrel shows

 One of the corner men asks a brother where he would like to be buried when he died.
 The brother replied that he would like a resting place in a nice, quiet Methodist cemetery and then asked where his questioner would like to be laid.
-The latter answered: 'In a Dutch cemetry.'
+The latter answered: 'In a Dutch cemetery.'
 'Why?' asked the brother.
-The answer was: 'Because a Dutch cemetry is the last place the devil would go to look for a black man.'
+The answer was: 'Because a Dutch cemetery is the last place the devil would go to look for a black man.'